MeTaNoV/PubNativeTest/README.md

 - v11:
   - numerical value
   - no NA
-  - considering the given distribution, we might want to bucketize this column in 10 different buckets
+  - considering the given distribution, we might want to bucketize this column in 20+1 different buckets for ranges of length 1 between [0,20[ and the remaining
   - good bucketized feature candidate

 - v12: